This is CNBC’s live blog covering all the latest news on the coronavirus outbreak. This blog will be updated throughout the day as the news breaks.

 All times below are in Beijing time.

-For the ninth straight day, there were no new deaths, with total fatalities remaining at 4,632, according to the NHC.
+No new deaths were reported for the seventh straight day, keeping the total number of fatalities at 4,632, according to the NHC.

-Separately, there were 34 new asymptomatic cases, where people tested positive for the virus but did not show any symptoms.
-That brings its number of asymptomatic cases currently under medical observation to 979, the NHC said. — Huileng Tan
+Separately, there were 42 new asymptomatic cases, where people tested positive for the virus but did not show any symptoms.
+That brings its number of asymptomatic cases currently under medical observation to 991, the NHC said. — Weizhen Tan

 All times below are in Eastern time.